dadasmash/dagong.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at University of California, Riverside.

-I have been serving as the Lead Consultant at <a href="https://gradquant.ucr.edu/" target="_blank" rel="noopener noreferrer">Graduate Quantitative Methods Center</a> since January 2022.
+I have been serving as the Lead Consultant at <a href="https://gradquant.ucr.edu/" target="_blank" rel="noopener noreferrer">Graduate Quantitative Methods Center</a> (GradQuant) since January 2022.

 My research fields are Political Economy, Labor Economics, Development Economics and Applied Machine Learning.